sustainers/sustainers.github.io/faq.md

 ## What is Sustain?

-A one-day event, were we'll talk about how to sustain open source software.
+A one-day event, where we'll talk about how to sustain open source software.
 It's not a large conference with talks and keynotes, and it's **not** an unconference; it's a gather of open source contributors, maintainers, and sustainers; industry leaders and people interested in open source; and friends.
 The goal is to understand the long term viability of open source as a model for producing software.

 ## How is it written?
 (Sustain OSS, $ustainoss, $ustainOSS, $ustain OSS)